 Ten ways to be greener

-Why not try something different this year and take up one of the green pledges we’ve created with our friends at Good Energy?
+Why not try something different this year and take up one of these green pledges?

 Here are ten simple and fun things you can do at home to save energy, water and waste – for the good of your pocket and the planet.

 Switching your light bulbs is an easy way to save energy and lower bills.
 LED bulbs can now provide the same quality and tone of light as traditional bulbs, and are much more energy efficient.
 Although they cost more, LEDs will mean long term savings and good news for the environment.
 We’ve made the switch at Kedleston Hall in Derbyshire to make our energy-saving efforts there even more effective.